xingyuiscool/ChromeGrabber/README.md

 # ChromeGrabber
-Grab Chrome Password And Send It To A Discord Webhook
+-Grab Chrome Password And Send It To A Discord Webhook